 In the age when anyone can create a website with just a debit card, you need to set your business apart from the scammers that are out there.
 You need to provide guarantees that mean people are happy to shop with you.
 The only way you’ll prove you are trustworthy is through word of mouth: when you’re competing against Amazon it’s hard, but definitely possible, to come across as a legitimate alternative.
 Don’t waste time writing false testimonial pages which clearly weren’t written by customers – they will, if anything, make you seem less credible and hurt any potential business.

 Engage in promotion

 It’s not enough to think that you will gain customers from Google alone.
 While you certainly will receive a decent amount of traffic from search engines (as long as you have effective SEO methods), you should also make use of promotional emails and affiliate websites to increase business.
-You might even want to put leaflets through people’s doors if you are a local business, or use online advertising websites such as Gumtree to get your website known.
+You might even want to put leaflets through people’s doors if you are a local business, or use online Washington DC SEO to get your website known.
 Promotion can be very time-consuming and disheartening, but eventually your efforts will pay off.

 Have good page load speeds

 Nothing puts a buyer off more than using a website that takes more than a couple of seconds to load a page.
 This is especially true of e-commerce websites because of the image-intensive nature of your pages.
 You should always use a paid web host to ensure that you get the right amount of bandwidth for your website, and if possible purchase a dedicated server.
 If your business is going to grow, you have to put the money into decent web hosting.